shaharyogev/Skiers-app/README.md

 ## Socket.IO

-Socket io made the chat module very easy to build, the documentation is great.
+Socket io made the chat module very easy to build, the documentation is great. socket io use on and emit to start a function or send data to the users.
+You can send data to rooms (groups) or send to one user in particular.

 ````
 npm install --save socket.io